JerseyCityRapidMakerResponseGroup/jcrmrg-3d-faceshields/README.md

 ## File table
 All gcode files are in the [Releases](https://github.com/timothyjryan/jcrmrg-3d-faceshields/releases).
 Cura project files and gcodes are zipped, but Cura projects can also be found in the projects directory.
+**Please be sure that different files have different major version numbers (v1.x, v2.x, etc.).
+This is not exactly how versioning should be used, but it will be the easiest to maintain for our purposes.**
 The gcodes are set up as releases due to file size restrictions (the gcode files are pretty big).
 Please pay attention to the bed size, material type and nozzle size when using Cura projects from this repository.